jsymons/base-python-curriculum/unit-5-intro-to-control-flow/lesson-28-string-of-numbers/README.md

 ```

 Hint:
-You'll need variables to store your result string and a number keeping track of what loop your on.
+_You'll need variables to store your result string and a number keeping track of what loop your on.
-You might need to use the str() function to change an integer into a string at some point.
+You might need to use the str() function to change an integer into a string at some point._

+**Important:** We've recorded a video with the solution of this exercise, in case you get stuck: [https://youtu.be/i5Ve2ePni00](https://youtu.be/i5Ve2ePni00).